JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/kotlin-to-javascript/kotlin-to-javascript.md

         <title>Console Output</title>
     </head>
     <body>
         <script type="text/javascript" src="out/production/ConsoleOutput/lib/kotlin.js"></script>
         <script type="text/javascript" src="out/production/ConsoleOutput/ConsoleOutput.js"></script>
     </body>
 </html>
 ```
 </div>

-(Use the relative paths to the `*.js` files from the directory that contains the HTML page)
+(Use the relative paths to the `*.js` files from the directory that contains the HTML page.)

-Make sure that you load the `kotlin.js` runtime first and then your application.
+Make sure that you load the `kotlin.js` runtime first, and then your application.

-The output of this is a blank page that prints `Hello JavaScript` to the console.
+The output of this is a blank page that prints `Hello JavaScript!` to the console.

    ![Application Output]({{ url_for('tutorial_img', filename='javascript/kotlin-to-javascript/app-output.png')}})